axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

    #.
 Columns section: configure the widget table itself as follows:

       - Enable visibility
-      - Enable quick search by selecting the quick search checkbox
+      - Enable the quick search by selecting the quick search checkbox
       - Reorder the columns by drag and drop using the arrows |move-expand-vertical|
       - Remove columns

   .. important::

-    Quick search feature is supporting these fields:
+    The Quick search feature is supporting these fields:

       #.
 Standard fields: Id, name, description, category, responsible (display name), and application.
       #.
 Task custom fields: fields that have type ``STRING`` or ``TEXT``.